-You can watch the 1st episode and read what Sara, Emmanuel, and Matthew had to say in our interesting Q and A, below.
+You can watch the latest episode and read what TJ had to say in our interesting Q and A, below.

-1. What’s the story behind your team wanting to develop “Teenagers” into a web series?
+1. What’s the story behind your team wanting to develop “The Apartment” into a web series?

 3. What are the core goals for the series?

-5. What have been the biggest project challenges?
+5. What have been the biggest project challenges and struggles to date?

 6. How does your team collaboratively manage the project work flow?